IRS Form 990 Penalty Help

 I have a lot of experience in working with nonprofits that have received penalty notices and I have a very high rate of success (100% so far) at having the penalties removed.
 Unless you willfully neglected your filing responsibility, you should not have to pay the penalty.
 I can write a proper "reasonable cause" letter to the IRS on your behalf requesting that penalties be abated (removed).

 I do not advise calling the IRS or faxing a response to them to request abatement.
 (However, if you are approaching the due date by which the IRS says you must respond, you should call the IRS and ask for more time.
 They'll usually grant an additional 8 or 9 weeks).
 A well-written logical argument sent certified mail gets much better results.
 If you have a simple situation and are a good writer, you may be able to just explain that you are a new nonprofit and never had to file before and you just didn't know you had to file and you'll never be late again, and this may work.
+Don't forget to explain how the organization intends to avoid future delinquencies.

 Request a phone consultation with David McRee, CPA.